ghas-lab-templates/exercises/module-3.md

 ## Lab 6 - Security Campaigns

 #### Objective
-Security campaigns are a way to group alerts and share them with developers, so you can collaborate to remediate vulnerabilities in the code.
-In this lab we will try creating a security campaign for identified security alerts in the default branch and see how the Campaigns feature in GHAS will help encourage focussed remediation effort from Dev teams.
+Security campaigns are a way to group alerts and prioritize them with developers, so you can focus on remediation of those select vulnerabilities.
+In this lab we will create a security campaign for identified security alerts in the default branch and see how the Campaigns feature in GHAS will help encourage focussed remediation effort from development teams.
 With this feature you can fix security alerts at scale by creating security campaigns and collaborating with developers to burn down your security backlog.

 #### Steps